Bicycle Generator Project

 bicycle-powered charging station (The Eco-Pedaler), complete with energy meters so

-students can see the energy they’re producing and the energy they're using, and
+students can see the energy they produce and the energy they use, and

 with transparent coverings so all components are visible.
 The project was